tushar-sharma/tushar-sharma.github.io/_posts/2024-12-13-review-book-how-to-change-your-mind.md

 LSD mimics serotonin and binds to serotonin receptor in brain.
 Serotonin maintians regular brain function, while LSD causes an exaggeration or altered activation of the same pathway.

-Another interesting differnece between alchol and LSD is that the former produces hangover where as the latter gives a afterglow.
+Another interesting difference between alcohol and LSD is that the former produces hangover where as the latter gives a afterglow.
 Afterglow is a state of well-being, clarity, and connectedness that lingers after the psychedellics effects have worn off.
 One of the reason for the afterglow is that LSD promotes growth of new neural connections.

 UDV is a religious sect that uses halluciongenic tea called ayahuasca.
 It contains DMT, a schedule 1 substance yet is allowed import into USA.
 Native Americans use peyote for their ceremonies.
+It originated in Brazil.

 MDMA enhances empathy, trust and emotional openness.
 It is often referred to as an empathogen because it stimulates feelings of closeness and connection between people.
 Wny not just use it?
 MDMA stimulates the release of large amounts of serotonin, depleting the brain's reserves.
 Over time, frequent or high-dose use can cause oxidative stress, which may damage or destroy serotonin axons (the projections of neurons that release serotonin).
 Also long term use, can cause depression and anxiety.
 LSD primarily acts as a psychedelic, whereas MDMA functions as an empathogen/stimulant.
 So LSD doesn't deplete serotonin or pose a significant risk of neurotoxicity.